Helias/audio-stats/README.md

 | **GNB**  | 0.865 | 0.847 | 0.795 | 0.899 | 0.749 | 0.477 | 0.602 | 0.559 |
 | **QDA**  | 0.865 | 0.847 | 0.795 | 0.899 | 0.749 | 0.477 | 0.602 | 0.559 |
 | **NB**   | 0.498 | 0.513 | 0.522 | 0.525 | 0.522 | 0.477 | 0.440 | 0.498 |

+---

+Average accuracy generated using 10 iterations classifying audio with synthetic techniques where the bit rate is not discriminant. (part 2)

 **System IDs**: A01, A02, A03, A04, A05, A06
 **Speakers involved (7)**: LA_0069, LA_0070, LA_0071, LA_0072, LA_0073, LA_0074, LA_0075